Eleirbag89/TelegramBotPHP/README.md

 ```

 See update.php or update cowsay.php for the complete example.
-If you wanna see the CowSay Bot in action [add it] (https://telegram.me/cowmooobot).
+If you wanna see the CowSay Bot in action [add it](https://telegram.me/cowmooobot).

 If you want to use GetUpdates instead of the WebHook you need to call the the serveUpdate function inside a for cycle.
 ```php